zambezi/project/README.md

 1. [Download the latest release](../../releases/latest)
 2. Extract the downloaded archive
-3. Follow the checklist below
+3. Run `./init` in the extracted directory – or – follow the checklist below

-Do *not* clone this project, unless you intend to actually [contribute changes](CONTRIBUTING.md) which is more than welcome!

 #### New project checklist

+*NOTE: The easiest way to get started is to simply run the included initialization script.
+Just run `./init` in the directory where you extracted the release archive.*

 The steps in this list should be considered mandatory, and the following section includes some information on additional files to keep an eye on.